 You may have more on your plate than a younger writer, in terms of responsibilities, and therefore will need to make time to write, and then to edit, and then to seek publication.
 This will not be easy, and may mean delegating some tasks to others in your life in order to make room for something for yourself.

 On the other hand, you may well have more stability than a younger writer, in areas such as your relationships and finances.
 Hopefully, you will also have the discipline to stick to a new project because you’ve learned a lot from all your earlier projects.

 Rely on your confidence and drive

 You will need to know that, as you’re learning new skills, you will need practice.
-You won’t write a great book on the first draft.
+You won’t write a brilliant book on the first draft.
 You might need to write a practice book before you write something you can sell.

 Going back to being a beginner can be frustrating, particularly if in other areas of your life you are used to being highly competent.
-But, remember how many times you’ve already learned a completely new thing: having a child, starting a business, making a relationship work.
+But remember how many times you’ve already learned a completely new thing: having a child, starting a business, making a relationship work.
 Think of the skills you’ve picked up along the way: household or people management, budgets, diplomacy.
 Think of your phone!
 How different and much more complicated is your phone now from the first phone you owned?
 But you learned how to use it.
 You can learn about writing and publishing too.

 Embrace your community